peter-de-boer/scrape_medium/README.md

 ## Medium.com

 Medium is a blogging platform containing millions of posts.
 You can search for posts, users, tags and publication by entering a search term.
 A search will give maximum 1000 results, split in chunks of 10, which are revealed by scrolling down.
-A search will lead you to a URL like this
+A search with the string "github features" will lead you to a URL like this

 https://medium.com/search?q=github%20features